 Section III: Charges for Student Health Center Services

-There are no additional charges for visits to clinicians in the Medical Clinic, the Gynecology Clinic or the Specialty Clinics.
-However, there are additional charges for pharmaceuticals, diagnostic imaging, laboratory, injections, pathology specimens, and other special procedures.
+There are charges for visits to clinicians in the Medical Clinic, the Gynecology Clinic and the Specialty Clinics in addition to charges for diagnostic imaging, laboratory, injections, pathology specimens, and other special procedures.

-There are no additional charges for visits to see a clinician in Mental Health Service.
+There are no additional charges for visits to see a clinician in Mental Health Service, with the exception of the psychiatrist.
 Additional charges apply for testing and other services.

 There are no additional charges for services in the Office of Wellness and Health Promotion, with the exception of the Rape Aggression Defense (RAD) Systems self-defense course for women.

 It is the policy of the Student Health Center not to refund semester fees or charges for services provided in good faith.
 A student may request a refund in writing to: Executive Director, Student Health Center, 16 Infirmary Lane, Louisiana State University, Baton Rouge, Louisiana 70803.

 C. Fee Schedule

 - Full-time students: $185 Student Health Fee (included in tuition and fees)

 - Part-time students: $185 Student Health Fee (option to buy)

 - Non-student legal spouses: $185 Student Health Fee (student spouse must be eligible to pay for services)

 - Students with six or more credit hours: $105 Student Health Fee (included in tuition and fees)